4 best practices in (re)structuring campaigns

 - Quick to create: Due to the limited amount of campaigns and ad groups, this structure is easy to create.

-- Low maintenance: The campaign structure requires little maintenance.
+- Low maintenance: This Google Ads campaign structure requires little maintenance.
 This can be of decisive importance for small budgets, because otherwise the management costs may be too large a propotion of the overall cost.

 - New keywords: Because the keywords use broad matching, there is a much lesser need to search for new keywords yourself.
 This allows you to generate more traffic, without having to do extensive keyword research yourself.